SebilleK/PenPalMarket/README.md

 ## Project Description

-**PenPal Market** is a full-stack eCommerce store designed to showcase a premium selection of pens as writing instruments.
-This project is a collaborative effort to build a complete online store experience, covering everything from ideation and UI/UX design to backend and frontend development.
+**PenPal Market** is a _full-stack eCommerce store_ designed to showcase a premium selection of pens as writing instruments.
+This project is a collaborative effort to build a **complete online store** experience, covering everything from _ideation and UI/UX design_ to _backend and frontend development_.
 The store offers a carefully curated range of pens, catering to both practical users and luxury collectors.

-To ensure simplicity and maintainability, we prioritize a minimalistic approach to dependencies, adhere to a Test-Driven Development (TDD) methodology, and maintain a well-organized project structure.
+In pursuit of simplicity and maintainability, we prioritize a **minimalistic approach to dependencies**, adhere to a **Test-Driven Development** (TDD) methodology, and maintain a well-organized project structure grouped by **feature domains** — "products", "users" etc:. (as opposed to grouping technical layers together — "routes", "services", etc:.).

 This document serves as a guide to all aspects of the project.